 When you’re in Paris, make it your mission to eat as many baguettes, croissants, crepes, macaroons and sweet treats as possible.
 One of the 2 days we spent in Paris was spent sampling something at almost every bakery we went in.
 Apart from grazing through all the stores, you can also enjoy the well known French cuisine at the thousands of restaurants lining the streets, although they are notoriously expensive.
 Be wary of sitting outside at some restaurants as you’re most likely going to have cigarette smoke blowing in your face.

 Here are some recommendations we received from a local friend.
 They’re all walk in and very popular so you may need to wait ½ hour or so.
-Dinner starts from 7pm usually.
+Dinner starts at 7 pm usually.

 - Cafe Constant – (7th District)